K-D-Gallagher/eye-patterning/README.md

 ## Cell centroid velocity field

 The velocity field is calculated through central displacement of cell centroids over one hour of developmental time (each dataset has a frame rate of 5 minutes, so this is 12 frames of each movie).
 One hour was found to be the timescale over which deterministic behavior emerged.
 Using timesteps greater than an hour did not substantial change the behavior/organization of the velocity field, whereas using shorter time steps introduced additional noise to the organization of the velocity field.
 Note the strong cell flow in the morphogenetic furrow (red line) in the anterior direction (down), organized into an oscillating, periodic pattern.

-The velocity field is stored in a matlab struct called 'Velocity' containing set of matrices that describe the 1) x centroid coordinates, 2) y centroid coordinates, 3) x velocity components, and 4) y velocity components of the centroid based velocity field.
+The velocity field is stored in a matlab struct called 'Velocity' containing a set of matrices that describe the 1) x centroid coordinates, 2) y centroid coordinates, 3) x velocity components, and 4) y velocity components of the centroid based velocity field.
 Velocity also contains another set of four matrices that describes an interpolated version of the velocity field with 1µm grid spacing in both the anterior-posterior and dorsal-ventral directions.
-Here, we demonstrate how to visualize the centroid velocity field using matlab's quiver function, with an option to display the interpolated velocity field instead.
+This section of 'ANALYSIS_DRIVER.m' demonstrates how to visualize the centroid velocity field using matlab's quiver function, with an option to display the interpolated velocity field instead.

 ![cell_velocity_example](github_media/velocity.gif)